 Do I have to pay for Mexico Listo?

 Nope.
-By signing up for a Free Subscription, you will receive 1 to 2 newsletters from me per week, plus an additional post or 2 when I'm feeling particularly prolific, or no posts if I’m feeling particularly non-prolific.
+By signing up for a Free Subscription, you will receive 1 newsletter from me per week, plus an additional post if I'm feeling particularly prolific, or no posts if I’m feeling particularly non-prolific.

 Stay up to date